 Registration is the process of being formally admitted to Seward County Community College (SCCC), choosing a program of study and having it approved by an advisor, enrolling in individual courses, and then paying tuition and fees.
 Registration and enrollment for classes is conducted according to dates published in semester schedules, academic calendars, and tabloids.

-After students have been admitted to SCCC and have completed either the COMPASS assessment or the ACT examination, an advisor will be assigned.
+After students have been admitted to SCCC and have completed either the ACCUPLACER assessment or the ACT examination, an advisor will be assigned.
 Advisors provide students information on programs of study, degree requirements, career pathways, and course information.
 Advisors also assist students with course schedules, enrollment steps, and semester timelines.

 Enrollment dates for specific semesters along with semester timelines are published each academic year; students are responsible for complying with these published timelines for enrolling, dropping and adding courses, withdrawing from the college, etc. Enrollment in classes can be conducted in person at the Registrar's Office or on the SCCC Website.
 Advisors will show students which method to use.
 To be considered officially enrolled in classes, tuition and fees must be paid at the Business Office; any payment arrangements must be made directly with the Dean of Administrative Services.
 For students receiving financial aid, charges for tuition and fees, books, and campus housing may be deferred; students should check with the Financial Aid Office to ensure that financial aid files are complete.